 Journal of Turkish Spinal Surgery (www.jtss.org), is the official publication of the Turkish Spinal Society.
-It is a double-blind peer-reviewed multidisciplinary journal for the physicians who deal with spinal diseases and publishes original studies which offer significant contributions to the development of the spinal knowledge.
-The journal publishes original scientific research articles, invited reviews and case reports that are accepted by the Editorial Board, in English.

-The journal is published once in every three months and a volume consists of four issues.
+It is a double-blind peer-reviewed multidisciplinary journal for the physicians who deal with spinal diseases and publishes original studies which offer significant contributions to developing the spinal knowledge.
+The journal publishes original scientific research articles, invited reviews and case reports accepted by the Editorial Board, in English.
+The journal is published once every three months and a volume consists of four issues.

 Journal of Turkish Spinal Surgery is published four times a year: on January, April, July, and October.
+All articles published in our journals are open access and freely available online, immediately upon publication.